-You may think that because you use WordPress, the most popular content management system to date, that your website is impenetrable.
-Especially because the WordPress core is so secure.
+You may think your website is impenetrable because you use WordPress, the most popular content management system to date, mainly because the WordPress core is so secure.

 Well, even though WordPress is built on clean and solid code, the truth is any website, no matter how well protected, is vulnerable to attack.
-In fact, there are websites such as Website Hacked that make an effort to spread awareness that websites of all sizes and kinds can be hacked at any moment.
+Websites such as Website Hacked make an effort to spread awareness that websites of all sizes and kinds can be hacked at any moment.

-Making matter worse, hackers are not just after your user’s personal and financial information.
-In fact, there are a whole host of reasons why your website may become the next target.
+Making matters worse, hackers are not just after your user’s personal and financial information.
+There are many reasons why your website may become the next target.

-Let’s take a look at some of the most common reasons why hackers are after your website so you can take a proactive approach to protecting your website, rather than having to be on the defensive once something bad has happened.
+Let’s look at some of the most common reasons hackers are after your website so you can take a proactive approach to protecting your website rather than being defensive once something bad has happened.

 1. Bandwidth

 Bandwidth is expensive, especially if you have a highly trafficked website.
-Just ask anyone paying their dues each month to a high quality web host that offers plenty of bandwidth to accommodate site traffic.
+Ask anyone paying their dues monthly to a high-quality web host with plenty of bandwidth to accommodate site traffic.

-Hackers sneaking into your WordPress website that are after your site’s bandwidth are typically using it to power their own site’s traffic.
-However, there are also those that steal your bandwidth and resell it for a profit.
+Hackers sneaking into your WordPress website after your site’s bandwidth typically use it to power their own site’s traffic.
+However, some steal your bandwidth and resell it for a profit.

 2. Self-Promotion

-The reason this works is because search engines crawling your website, and all the other websites containing the hacker’s links, see these links as a positive thing.
-That’s because web crawlers assume these links are valid and a measure of authority and search engines like Google reward the hacker’s website with higher search engines as a result.
+This works because search engines crawl your website and all the other websites containing the hacker’s links, and they see these links as positive.
+That’s because web crawlers assume these links are valid and a measure of authority, and search engines like Google reward the hacker’s website with higher search engines.

 3. To Bring You Down

-Hackers can launch what are known as DDoS attacks in an effort to bring tons of websites down.
+Hackers can launch what are known as DDoS attacks to bring tons of websites down.
 This is especially true when you utilize shared hosting services.
-That’s because your site’s data, and hundreds or even thousands, of other people’s website data is being stored on a single server.
+That’s because your site’s data and hundreds or even thousands of other people’s website data are being stored on a single server.

-When a DDoS attack is launched, such as the huge attack on BBC in 2016, a botnet is released that overwhelms the entire system with enormous site traffic.
-As a result, the server crashes, along with every website that is hosted on that server.
+When a DDoS attack is launched, such as the huge attack on BBC in 2016, a botnet that overwhelms the entire system with enormous site traffic is released.
+As a result, the server crashes with every website hosted on that server.

 This is an effective way of simply disrupting the system.
-It is also useful to hackers that want to shut down the competition for a period of time and reap their site traffic.
-After all, it is well-known that even the smallest amount of downtime can result in a huge loss in revenue and loyal customers because of the poor user experience.
+It is also helpful to hackers who want to shut down the competition for some time and reap their site traffic.
+After all, it is well-known that even the smallest downtime can result in a massive loss in revenue and loyal customers because of the poor user experience.

-In addition, hackers launch DDoS attacks and bring an entire system down to create a distraction of sorts.
-This way, while a hosting companies scrambles to secure the system and get things back up and running, the hackers can launch a side attack on other websites stealing data or injecting malware.
+In addition, hackers launch DDoS attacks, bringing an entire system down to create distraction.
+This way, while a hosting company scrambles to secure the system and get things back up and running, the hackers can launch a side attack on other websites, stealing data or injecting malware.

 4. Information Leakage